 - Professional groupings, e.g. experience, job title

-Ideally, it would be best if you looked to create reactive segments that update based on how a user interacts with your other communication – this is what will help you take your communication from multichannel engagement to omnichannel engagement.
+Ideally, it would be best to create reactive segments that update based on how a user interacts with your other communication – this will help you take your communication from multichannel engagement to omnichannel engagement.
 For example, you may target users differently once they open an email, visit your website, or see your ad on social media.

 4. Personalise your messaging across channels

-Once you have your segments, you can start to create content that communicates your message in a highly-relevant and targeted manner.
-For example, if you are targeting young female professionals, you may use graphics that primarily feature women and copy that focuses on progressing in their careers.
+Once you have your segments, you can start to create content that communicates your message in a highly relevant and targeted manner.
+For example, if you target young female professionals, you may use graphics that primarily feature women and copy that focuses on progressing in their careers.

-Depending on the user’s journey stage, you will also need to adapt your messaging.
-If this is one of the first times hearing about your brand, you will likely need to share some more background information and context compared to messaging for a user who is further along in their journey.
+Depending on the user’s journey stage, you must adapt your messaging.
+If this is one of the first times hearing about your brand, you will likely need to share some more background information and context than messaging for a user who is further along in their journey.

 5. Build a community